alix-tz/aspyre-gt/README.md

 😤 **In conclusion, the ALTO files exported from Transkribus are not compatible with the import module in eScriptorium.
 We want to change this.**

-## What is the solution?

-Hey, I'm working on it, okay?

 ### Developping notes
 1. [Known import errors](https://gitlab.inria.fr/dh-projects/aspyre-gt/-/issues/3)